-Canine companions that follow their humans everywhere are often referred to as “velcro dogs” because of their desire to be attached to your side.
+Canine companions that follow their humans everywhere are often referred to as “Velcro dogs” because of their desire to be attached to your side.
 “Dogs are pack animals, and we are their pack,” says Sally Morgan, author and holistic physical therapist for pets and people.

 Another reason your dog might stay close to your side is positive reinforcement.
 “If every time you are with your dog, he gets affection or treats, he’s likely to follow you around more often,” Dr. Barrack says.
-If you’re flattered by this affection, and reward your dog for being clingy, you’re sending him a message that the behavior is welcome.
+If you’re flattered by this affection, and reward your dog for being clingy, you’re sending them a message that the behavior is welcome.

 Because dogs respond to their owners’ behavior, it’s important to examine your relationship.
-For example, if your dog sleeps in your bed, you might be creating a dependency and reinforcing his need to be close to you at all times.
+For example, if your dog sleeps in your bed, you might be creating a dependency and reinforcing their need to be close to you at all times.